karatekid/karatekid.github.io/_drafts/making_embedded_systems_review.md

 the construction of those components.
 The point being, that these should now be very well-defined and separable units.

-Elicia, further elucidated on some very handy practices that can be employed to allow for good debugging and design of your code.
+Elecia, further elucidated on some very handy practices that can be employed to allow for good debugging and design of your code.

 Most of her drivers attempt to use the standard linux driver interface of